kristblo/TTK4900_Masteroppgave/documentation_internal/journal.md

 ###180424
 Skimmed the Skogestad paper on "The setpoint overshot method".
 Might try it, but it depends on the process overshooting its setpoint using a P controller.
 With the friction damping in this system, I don't think that's going to work.

+Turned the voltage up to 30V with no other changes after homing.
+Noted a slight increase in ability to follow MoveIt references.
+In particular, elbow and wrist angles.

+Testing tuning at 30V by disabling ROS and testing small deltas in positional setpoint in Putty.

+SHOULDER/RAIL:
+Changed volagepctcap from 70 to 100.
+No appreciable change in behavior: rail overshoots even at 10mm delta.
+Disabling maxmovementrate:

+Shoulder oscillates for appr 25 seconds before settling after receiving delta of 0.3, 17 seconds at 0.1, and 7 seconds at 0.01.
+Note: incidentally lost CAN trx after the first try of 0.3, settled much faster then.

+KpTi to 0.02 from 0.2: 15 seconds at 0.3, 10 seconds at 0.1, 2 seconds at 0.01.

+Note: Aborting 30V, CAN bus keeps crapping out.
+Back to 25V

+Kp to 40 from 30, 12 seconds at 0.3.
+Kp to 50, 10 seconds at 0.3.
+Kp to 60, 8 seconds at 0.3, 5s at 0.1, 1s at 0.01 no overshoot.

+Note: went to state idle, shoulder started turning indiscriminately, moderately slow.

+Rail oscillates, settles after 17s at delta of 300, 30s at 100, never really settles at 10.
+KpTi to 0.0002 from 0.0001: never settles at 10.
+Kp to 0.5 from 0.25: Overshoots once before settling at 10.
+The rail joint is characterised by highstatic friction, so almost any integral action will result in overshoot as the term winds up before the bogey moves at all -- then jerks.
+Doubling the Kp might have been risky, but should be fine for small deltas.
+Will find out when coupling rviz back on later.

+ELBOW/WRIST:
+Wrist is unstable after removing maxmovementrate check.
+Using the observation that KpTi for shoulder was approx 1/3000 of Kp, reducing wrist KpTi to 0.01 from 0.4: 7s at 0.3 due to slight overshoot.
+Increasing Kp to 50 from 40 due to high friction: Slight overshoot.

+Increasing voltagepctcap to 100 and 95 from 70 and 57 for wrist and elbow, respectively: Wrist unchanged.
+Increasing Kd to 25 from 20 in an attempt at lessening overshoot: No appreciable change in behavior.
+Increasing KpTi to 0.02 from 0.01: 3s at 0.3, 1s at 0.1, 5s at 0.01.
+Note: resists well to interference by me, although takes some time to kick in.
+Increasing KpTi to 0.04 to improve resistance: 5s at 0.3, 3s at 0.1 (with some tail), no movement at 0.01.
+Resistance not notably improved, decreasing KpTi to 0.03.

+Elbow oscillates w/o maxmovementrate.
+Zero is vertical.
+Changing Kp 50 from 40, KpTi 0.01 from 0.15: 6s at 0.3, 3s at 0.1, no movement at 0.01.
+Kp to 60: 6s at 0.3, 5s at 0.1, no movement at 0.01.
+Kp to 50, Kd to 20 from 12: 7s at 0.3.
+Kd to 0: No change in behaviour, back to 12.
+Assuming this will be needed when gravity/load becomes a factor.

+TWIST/PINCH:
+Setting voltagepctap to 48 from 28 for twist and pinch.
+Twist unstable, reducing KpTi to 0.01 from 0.8: 4s at 1.57, 1s at 0.1.
+Main issue from previous RViz experiments was that twist would struggle to find its position, and maintain it under load.
+Increasing Kp to 40 from 30: 3s at 1.57, and noting that it resists sooner when I press at the end of the pincher.

+Pinch: Don't know if integral action should be added.
+On the one hand, it should squeeze hard to lift whatever it is pinching, and adding I term will essentially ensure it is always at maximum when squeezing.
+On the other, it might take long to unwind when letting go.
+Increasing KpTi to 0.01 from 0: Does squeeze, no apparent problem letting go.

+All joints, with RViz: Finds positions more precisely than before, but overshoot some before finding the position.
+Problem: Tried moving rail while shoulder was at maximum, resulted in the arm slamming down.
+Hypothesis: accelerometer briefly crossed 90 deg, which is known to cause trouble.
+Path: reading is effectively lower than 90 deg, controller thinks it needs to increase paadrag to rectify, makes the problem worse.
+Solution: get an accelerometer which can read both y and z axes, do math on both axes to find actual angle

+All joints, with RViz: Finds positions more precisely than before, but overshoot some before finding the position.
+Problem: Tried moving rail while shoulder was at maximum, resulted in the arm slamming down.
+Hypothesis: accelerometer briefly crossed 90 deg, which is known to cause trouble.
+Path: reading is effectively lower than 90 deg, controller thinks it needs to increase paadrag to rectify, makes the problem worse.
+Solution: get an accelerometer which can read both y and z axes, do math on both axes to find actual angle.
+This is FURTHER WORK for thesis.
+For now: restrict shoulder angle to 1.2, consider decreasing integral action.
+Elbow may also benefit from less integral action, as this joint also oscillates a bit.
+Alternatively, use both accelerometer and encoder data, which would require some serious improvements to movement handling.
+This is FURTHER WORK for thesis.
+For now: restrict shoulder angle to 1.2, consider decreasing integral action.
+Elbow may also benefit from less integral action, as this joint also oscillates a bit.

+See images testpos_start and testpos_stop from rviz, compare with photos.
+Notably, the elbow is missing a few degrees.
+I suspect there is some degree of coupling between the shoulder and elbow, or more likely elbow and wrist, which becomes apparent at sharp angles.
+As the end position was found correctly, this somehow does not affect the encoder count (as opposed to the pinch/twist coupling)

+Tried attaching the cover for the shoulder hardpoint.
+Discovered that the placement of the elbow encoder puts the wire in the way of the cover.
+Ditto motor wires.
+Not sure why, could be that the entire PCB was supposed to be 1 mm less wide on either side.

+Attached a 750g bottle of water to the gripper.
+It lifts it approx 25cm with no issue, and carries it along the length of the rail.
+Twist counteracts swinging motion from the bottle as the rail starts moving.
+The arm finds its position cleanly and not much slower than with no load.
+Was able to put the bottle down once, gently.
+The second time the arm suddenly curled up as the bottle hit the table.
+Hypothesis: the sudden change in load scared it.
+Strange, as the controller running at 10kHz should be able to counteract this imo.

+Was not able to replicate the problem from before, but found a new one: CAN messages drop out from either moveit, control_listener or serial_comms intermittently.
+As the delta setpoint moves even while the messages are dropped, this causes a jolt in motion when the messages come back and the setpoint has suddenly moved far.
+Not sure what to do about it, but it may explain the previous crash.